rackerlabs/support-how-to/content/cloud-sites/recovering-from-and-dealing-with-a-site-compromise.md

 download will normally preserve any custom file permissions on your backup.

 You can view more information about FTP and SFTP clients in [this article](/how-to/getting-started-with-cloud-sites-ftpsshfsftp-clients).

-### <span class="mw-headline">File Permissions on Windows</span>
+#### File Permissions on Windows

 SFTP won't preserve permissions when downloading to a Windows machine, but some SFTP clients like Filezilla and WinSCP do offer the ability to edit file permissions remotely.
 That would allow you to set the permissions manually when you restore the backed-up files.

 If you only have access to a Windows machine but really need to preserve